A panel for managing database translations in Laravel.

 You will have a ready-to-use dashboard to manage multilingual translation keys, to be loaded in your website with the Laravel native helpers (

-Once installed, publish the assets folder by running
+Once installed, publish the required files (assets folder and dependencies migrations) by running

 You can also customize the views and the config, by changing the tag when you publish (use